A selection of full-length presentations is now available from our YouTube Channel!

 There has never been a greater or more urgent need for trans-disciplinary and policy-relevant coral reef research.
 Returning coral reef systems to their former composition is not possible.
 The objective is for research to inform and support reef governance and management to navigate the transition to new ecosystems that will maintain biodiversity, biological functions and support human wellbeing.

-The Symposium will feature presentations from leading international marine scientists from the ARC Centre of Excellence, Exeter University, WorldFish, and the Great Barrier Reef Marine Park Authority.
+The 2017 Symposium featured presentations from leading international marine scientists from the ARC Centre of Excellence, Exeter University, WorldFish, and the Great Barrier Reef Marine Park Authority.

 A 2-day symposium on Thursday 15th and Friday 16th June with more than 30 presentations by leading scientists.
-The symposium is aimed at a general audience of scientists in related fields, natural resource managers, conservationists, and policy makers.
-The symposium will be held at The Shine Dome Canberra.
+The symposium was aimed at a general audience of scientists in related fields, natural resource managers, conservationists, and policy makers.
+The symposium was held at The Shine Dome Canberra.

 Download Program here